reynat/graphql-music-catalog/tutorial-instructions/6-mutation-patterns.md

 1. Let's include the business error that happens when the user attempts to create a duplicate album.
 Check out to GIT TAG for skeleton code.
     - Note that there are data source types that capture the business errors returned from the Music API
 2. Update the schema to model the possibility of having two business errors and update the resolvers.
-3. Check out to GIT TAG to see a sample solution.
+3. Run `git checkout 6-multiple-business-errors-solution` to see a sample solution.

 ---
 <a name="complex-mutation-payload"></a>
 ## Encapsulate success and failure cases in their own types
-1. Check out to GIT TAG for skeleton code and observe the pattern used to model success and failure cases.
+1. Run `git checkout 6-complex-payload-code` for skeleton code and observe the pattern used to model success and failure cases.

     >In the Candidate Graph, this pattern is commonly used for mutations and treatment of results.
 Some features to note are:
       >- The result payload is a union of success and failure.
 In many cases unions are problematic because additions to them are breaking, however, the assumption here is that a mutation can only ever succeed or fail - ever.